-- Applicants who wish to apply for readmission should do so prior to March 1 if planning to enroll in the fall - Readmission to the Respiratory Care Program will be dependent upon available resources. - In order to be considered for readmission by the Admissions Committee, the applicant must do the following: - Submit a written request letter (not e-mail) to the Respiratory Care Coordinator/ Program Director presenting evidence to justify readmission. - Meet current guidelines for admission to the College and the Respiratory Care Program. - Readmission may be contingent upon the candidate's agreeing to audit previously completed course work.
+- b.
+Meet current guidelines for admission to the College and the Respiratory Care Program. - Readmission may be contingent upon the candidate's agreeing to audit previously completed course work.
 Students may not be readmitted to the last semester they attend. - A student who applies for readmission to the Respiratory Care Program must provide significant evidence, which suggests the potential for future success in the program.
 This evidence may address such things as unusual circumstances, remedial study, and/or additional preparation.